Tofu: Flavor

-Tofu flavor is generally described as bland, which is the taste desired by customers in North America.
-A more beany flavor is preferred in East Asia.
-The beany or bland taste is generated during the grinding and cooking process, and either a "hot grind" or a "cold grind" can be used to influence the taste.
+Tofu flavor is generally described as bland, which is generated during the grinding and cooking process, and either a "hot grind" or a "cold grind" can be used to influence the taste.
 The hot grind method reduces the beany flavor by inactivating the lipoxygenase enzyme in the soy protein that is known to generate off flavors.
 Eliminating these flavors makes tofu that is "bland".
 If a cold grind is used lipoxygenase remains and produces the aldehyde, alcohol, and ester volatile compounds that create beany notes.

 Varieties

 A wide variety of types and flavors of tofu is available in both Western and Eastern markets.
 Despite the range of options, tofu products can be split into two main categories: 'fresh tofu', which is produced directly from soy milk, and 'processed tofu', which is produced from fresh tofu.
 Tofu production also creates important by-products that are used in various cuisines.

 Unpressed fresh

 Unpressed fresh tofu is gelled soy milk with curd that has not been cut and pressed of its liquid.
 Depending on whether the soy milk is gelled with bittern (magnesium chloride) solution or a suspension of gypsum (calcium sulfate), different types of unpressed tofu are produced.
 Gypsum-gelled soft tofu has a smooth and gel-like texture and is commonly known as soft tofu, silken-tofu, or douhua (豆花).
 The bittern-gelled variety has a very soft spongy curdled texture and is known as extra-soft or sun-dubu (순두부).

 Unpressed tofu is so soft that it is directly ladled out for serving or sold with its gelling container.